avajs/ava/readme.md

 *Note that the CLI will use your local install of AVA when available, even when run globally.*

-Directories are recursive by default.
-Directories named `fixtures` and `helpers` are ignored, as well as files starting with `_`.
-This can be useful for having helpers in the same directory as your test files.
+Directories are recursed, with all `*.js` files being treated as test files.
+Directories named `fixtures`, `helpers` and `node_modules` are *always* ignored.
+So are files starting with `_` which allows you to place helpers in the same directory as your test files.

 When using `npm test`, you can pass positional arguments directly `npm test test2.js`, but flags needs to be passed like `npm test -- --verbose`.